Communes of Luxembourg: Former communes

-Since the country's creation in 1839, eight communes have changed their name and thirty-nine communes have been merged, resulting in the 102 communes that exist today.
+Since the creation of the communes system, eight communes have changed their name and forty-eight communes have been merged, resulting in the 100 communes that exist today.
 These defunct communes are listed in the table below.

 Evolution of communes

 The municipal system was created during the French occupation to mirror the systems employed in the rest of the French Republic.
 These were overhauled in 1823, but the system itself was retained until independence, which was granted under the 1839 Treaty of London.
-The law regulating their creation and organisation dates to 24 February 1843, which was later enshrined in the Luxembourgian constitution promulgated on 17 October 1868.
+The law regulating their creation and organisation dates to 24 February 1843, which was later enshrined in the Luxembourgish constitution promulgated on 17 October 1868.

 Upon independence, there were 120 communes.
 A series of mergers and partitions between 1849 and 1891 increased this number to 130.
 Most of these were brought about by asymmetrical population growth, as population growth in the south caused the balance of population in the country to shift.
 For instance, some of the communes born in that era include Rumelange, Schifflange, and Walferdange.
 In the pattern of Nordstad, Erpeldange and Schieren were also separated from Ettelbruck.

 Since the end of the First World War, during which Luxembourg was occupied by Germany, the number of communes has dropped steadily.
 In 1920, Luxembourg City was expanded, annexing four surrounding communes.
-Another wave of mergers took place in the 1970s when sparsely-populated areas in the north and west of the country were merged to form Lac de la Haute-Sûre, Rambrouch, and Wincrange.
+Another wave of mergers took place in the 1970s when sparsely populated areas in the north and west of the country were merged to form Lac de la Haute-Sûre, Rambrouch, and Wincrange.
 2006 saw the creation of Kiischpelt and Tandel from four smaller communes, further reducing them to just 116.
 2012 saw the creation of Käerjeng, Vallée de l'Ernz and Parc Hosingen from smaller communes, and the merger of Clervaux, Esch-sur-Sûre and Schengen into adjacent ones.
 Eschweiler was merged into Wiltz in 2015.
-Following the mergers of Boevange-sur-Attert and Tuntange into the new commune of Helperknapp, the merger of Septfontaines and Hobschied into the new commune of Habscht, and the merger of Rosport and Mompach into Rosport-Mompach in 2018, there are now only 102 communes.
+In 2018, the communes of Boevange-sur-Attert and Tuntange merged into the new commune of Helperknapp, Septfontaines and Hobscheid into the new commune of Habscht, and Rosport and Mompach into the new commune of Rosport-Mompach.
+Following the mergers of Bous and Waldbredimus into the new commune of Bous-Waldbredimus, and the merger of Grosbous and Wahl into Groussbus-Wal in 2023, there are now only 100 communes.